wentao-yang/nbody/README.md

 To finalize the results, the N threaded CPU parallel implementation reigned supreme in the tests, while the CUDA implementation came in at second.
 The former appears to be increasing at a faster pace than the latter, so at a large enough body count/simulation time combination, the CUDA implementation will be faster than any of the other implementations.
 2 threads performed the worst, while 1 thread matched the sequential implementation in terms of performance.
 It gets better after 2, as 4, 8, and 16 threads all performed better than their lower thread count counterparts.

-Here is the visualization for a scenario with 100 random bodies simulated for 600 seconds:
+Here is the visualization for a scenario with 100 random bodies simulated for 600 simulation seconds:

 ![Visualization for Scenario with 100 Random Bodies for 600 Seconds](https://github.com/wentao-yang/nbody/blob/main/figures/random_r100_s600_results.gif?raw=true)